rjspencer/docs/api_v1.md

 audio

 	the number of tracks in the playlist, or an array of audio objects if you pass specify to expand "audio" as a parameter

+custom\_field\_data

+	if you have custom data set on events for you account, the slugs will show up as keys here with their values

 # Video
 These endpoints revolve around the ability to upload and stream video through StageBloc.
 Video consists of both individual videos and those videos being organized into various playlists.